CycloneDX/guides/MBOM/en/0x20-Object-Model.md

 ## Overview

-Formulation describes how something was manufactured or deployed.
-CycloneDX achieves this through the support of multiple formulas, workflows, tasks, and steps, which represent the declared formulation for reproduction along with the observed formula describing the manufacturing process.
+In general, the term formulation describes how something was "formed" or manufactured by mixing together ingredients in a specific way.

+CycloneDX is able to represent a formulation by providing a means to capture manufacturing processes using formulas which describe the workflows, tasks, steps and their relationships along with all referenced resources used during the processes.

+The formulation object model, described in this section, is intended to enable the verification of manufacturing compliance with any requirements or policies for the associated component or product described by its BOM.
+Additionally, the level-of-detail that can be represented by the model could potentially be leveraged to provide enough information to enable independent reproduction of a component's manufacturing process.

+The following diagram shows some of the significant objects that are specifically included in the CycloneDX Formulation Object Model:

 ![Formulation](images/Object-Model/Formulation.svg)